benhar-dev/tchmi-npm-packages/README.md

 Then, you can use the npm packages as follows:

-Add the following code to a HTML Element on Desktop.view.
+Add the following code to a TcHmiHtmlHost on Desktop.view.

 ```html
 <canvas id="myChart" style="width:100%;max-width:700px"></canvas>